Best Pod Coffee Maker Reviews: 8 Capsule Machines Worth Getting

 Where is it going to fit?

-You don’t want to buy your pod coffee machine to realize that it’s not going to fit your kitchen countertop.
+You don’t want to buy your pod coffee brewer to realize that it’s not going to fit your kitchen countertop.
 Without the need for a large filter basket or carafe, these coffee makers can be incredibly compact, but each additional feature increases the machine’s footprint.
-So think about where you plan to fit your pod coffee machine when deciding if these add-ons are worthwhile.
+So think about where you plan to fit your pod machine when deciding if these add-ons are worthwhile.

 If you’re a lover of coffee and espresso, we recommend the Breville-Nespresso Vertuo, the only machine on the market, to deliver both with remarkably high quality.
 For fans of coffee exclusively, our runner up, the Keurig K Classic, offers reliable and convenient K Cup coffee at a price that will fit any budget.